 - 9.1 The time which has elapsed since preferred bidder announcement is appreciable, particularly when an outside observer may not have a detailed understanding of the procurement strategy and the considerable difficulty caused by SDS Provider's underperformance.
-With that passing of time before an award, comes the risk of increased perception that the final deal has been restructured to accommodate the winning party on different and more favourable terms.
+With that passing of time before an award, comes the risk of increased perception that the final deal has been restructured to accommodate the winning party on different and more favourable - Workshare Professional comparison of interwovenSite://EDIDMS/UKMATTERS/18201279/1 and interwovenSite://EDIDMS/UKMATTERS/18201279/3.
+Performed on 12/03/2008.

+- terms.
 This may influence both participants in the procurement and interested but disaffected parties. - 9.2 Both bidders final submissions were qualified as to acceptance of contractual terms and therefore their risk acceptance.
 It would be difficult, in our view, for a challenge to be upheld on the sole grounds that the settled position on Contractual Risk Allocation is a position that the losing bidder could point to and say: "that is far beyond what I would have required to maintain my price."
 There have been shifts in risk allocation, but in most key cases, this relates to the process of the novations, which was clearly identified as a post preferred bidder process.
 Both bidders' positions on novation were heavily qualified.
-A very detailed analysis would be needed to rank and analyse the changes introduced post preferred bidder and that is beyond the scope of this letter and not possible in the time permitted for this report's preparation. - 9.3 We have commented upon a shift in the security package (linked to latent defects).
+A very detailed analysis would be needed to rank and analyse the changes introduced post preferred bidder and that is beyond the scope of this letter and not possible in the time allowedpermitted for this report's preparation. - 9.3 We have commented upon a shift in the security package (linked to latent defects).
 Here, we regard BBS's approach has been partially dictated by the UK representative overreaching his/her authority. tie's acceptance of the revised position does represent a concession post preferred bidder.
-But, the competitor's offering was also qualified. - 9.4 The area where we have very limited visibility is price.
+But, the competitor's offering was also qualified. - The area where we have very limited visibility is price.
 We played a role in bid evaluation only in relation to the two bidders' response to the draft contracts.
 In order to advise that tie has the best platform from which to resist any challenge, we would need to discuss with tie the make-up of BBS original pricing submission and the current final offer and to understand how this compares to Tramlines final bid price.
 We note that Tramlines expressly raised this in an informal debrief last autumn.
 We have been shown a document prepared by tie entitled "Edinburgh Tram Project Assessment of Risk of Successful Procurement Challenge", appended to this letter at Appendix C. Our view as to the likely incidence of challenge as a source of such challenge does not differ from tie's.
-In order to fully evaluate the strength of tie's ability to resist a challenge we would need to understand the analysis of how the final contract price has been arrived at.
+In order to fully evaluate the strength of tie's ability to resist a challenge we would need to understand the analysis of how the final contract price has been arrived at. - 9.4 We note below the commentary from tie in relation to the finalisation of commercial terms: - [In the period post the selection of preferred Infraco bidder, there has, as normal and expected, been movement in the commercial pricing of the contract based on a number of key drivers: - Both parties in the preferred bidder review had lodged substantial and material qualifications to their bids and it was a key requirement in the ensuing months and prior to contract close that these were - Workshare Professional comparison of interwovenSite://EDIDMS/UKMATTERS/18201279/1 and interwovenSite://EDIDMS/UKMATTERS/18201279/3.
+Performed on 12/03/2008.